 - If you are unsure of the type of work that is likely to suit you or your skills, take some career assessments, and research different careers to get a clearer idea of the kind of work you’d like to do.

 Follow the proven steps of a successful job search

 - Resume and social media profiles.
-Finish or update your resume and LinkedIn profile.
+Finish or update your resume and social media profiles.
 To ensure they highlight your strengths, make a list of your skills, including those you developed in classes and special project work, campus activities such as leadership, teamwork, initiative, and from work experience.

 - Identify your network.
 Make an exercise of writing down all the contacts you can think of who are in your network.
 This includes family members, friends and friends’ parents and siblings, classmates, neighbors, professors and past teachers, coaches, supervisors, etc. Keep adding to your network list when you think of additions.

 - Use your network to find opportunities.
-Reach out to people in your network through LinkedIn, Handshake, phone calls, and emails to ask about job possibilities and for contacts to connect with about job possibilities.
+Reach out to people in your network through social media, phone calls, and emails to ask about job possibilities and for contacts to connect with about job possibilities.
 These communications should be brief, friendly, and clear, with well thought-out points about what you are seeking.